fikayodir/githhubFlow/WK2/TASK1/Readme.md

 In order to create the workflow, we have to create a special directory for the yml file as this is where github will pull from.
 The folder structure looks like this ***.github/workflows/*.yml**

-After the Yml file was created I moved the folder to the root directory and then it failed
+After the Yml file was created I moved the folder to the root directory and then pushed to my repositiory